RHIT-CSSE/csse304/syllabus.md

-(only a user's perspective) We will instead get an inside view by implementing many of the features ourselves, *via* a series of interpreters (the languages will mostly be subsets of Scheme).
-We will use the Scheme programming language to provide a laboratory environment in which to write the interpreters and to illustrate various programming paradigms and concepts.
+(only a user's perspective) We will instead get an inside view by implementing many of the features ourselves, *via* a series of interpreters (the languages will mostly be subsets of Racket).
+We will use the Racket programming language to provide a laboratory environment in which to write the interpreters and to illustrate various programming paradigms and concepts.

+Learning in this course is not a spectator sport.
+You must engage with all of the class materials and during class.
+You should start working on the homework assignments early.

 # Texts (all are online and free)